“You could use the extra money, couldn’t ya?” Kent asked. “It’s the perfect high school job."

 “The job is three hours a day, four days a week,” she said.
 “Please stay longer than three weeks.”

 I began work the next day.
 For the first few weeks, I deep cleaned all the nooks and crannies, which kept me busy the entire three-hour shift.
-I found dust thicker than wads of dryer lint on top of everything above above six feet.
+I found dust thicker than wads of dryer lint on top of everything above six feet.
 The ladies hovered as I worked.

 The store’s Sherman tank of a vacuum cleaner was bound up with long threads and clots of dust embedded with metal pins.
 I took it upstairs to the storage attic and partially disassembled the motor and beaters.
 Mrs. Liebowitz followed me up.